 When a hotel can’t accommodate a guest because it’s overbooked, the standard industry practice is to send that person to a comparable hotel and to pay for the first night’s reservation.
 That would have happened to White and the other displaced customers, except that there were no available rooms in the region.

-In such cases, a hotel’s options are limited, says Stephen Barth, a professor of hospitality law at the University of Houston and founder of the Web site HospitalityLawyer.com.
-A property can still accommodate a guest by setting up a rollaway bed in the lobby, which sometimes happens during a natural disaster.
-It can also rent rooms in eight-hour shifts, giving guests a chance to freshen up, or it can allow them to use the showers at the pool.
+In such cases, a hotel’s options are limited, says Stephen Barth.
+He a professor of hospitality law at the University of Houston and founder of the Web site HospitalityLawyer.com.
+A property can still accommodate a guest by setting up a rollaway bed in the lobby.
+Which sometimes happens during a natural disaster.
+It can also rent rooms in eight-hour shifts.
+Giving guests a chance to freshen up, or it can allow them to use the showers at the pool.

 The best way to avoid being turned away, he says, is to take a couple of preventive measures.
 White could have sidestepped the situation by booking directly through the Hilton Web site or by calling its reservations number.
 (White’s confirmation contained an Expedia confirmation but didn’t have a corresponding confirmation from Hilton, according to Pfister.)